butteredcorn/Express-Documentation/docs/setting-up-express-module/refactor.md

 Finally, let's move into our last topic, and the one that will take a bit more work to accompmlish - moving files into sub-folders.

-## Moving Express Apps into Sub-Folders
+## Section 3: Moving Express Apps into Sub-Folders

 Now that we have covered the essentials for hosting and endpoint and sending a simple response to our users, we will be covering how to host some static content like an HTML file in a sub-folder within our root directly.